This post may contain affiliate links. Please read our privacy policy.

 Absolutely.
 But first, let’s just say that pretty much any bacon is delicious.
 And I also think there’s almost no such thing as bad pizza.
 There is okay pizza, there is good pizza, there is great pizza, and there is amazing pizza.
 But even bad pizza is kind of fine.
 And I feel the same way about bacon.

-Now having said that, if you get great bacon, especially if you can find salt-cured pork, you will make some spectacular lardons.
+Now, having said that, if you get great bacon, especially if you can find or make your own salt-cured pork, you will make some spectacular lardons.

 How To Use Bacon Lardons

-You can also use them in recipes like Sauteed Kale and Brussels Sprouts with Bacon, Endive, Radicchio, and Citrus Salad with Bacon Vinaigrette, or Creamy Blue Cheese and Bacon Coleslaw.
-Or try the Lardons, Goat Cheese, and Spinach Frittata below.
+You can also use them in recipes like Sautéed Kale and Brussels Sprouts with Bacon, Endive, Radicchio, and Citrus Salad with Bacon Vinaigrette, or Creamy Blue Cheese and Bacon Coleslaw.
+Also, try lardons on a frittata or in any recipe that calls for a bacon topping.

 Ingredients